 Plan for the unknown

-No matter how much you prepare, breakdowns can happen, and it’s essential to have the right equipment in the car.
+No matter how much you prepare ahead of your Easter getaway, breakdowns can happen, and it’s essential to have the right equipment in the car.
 It’s advised that you pack items such as a warning triangle, a torch and batteries, fluorescent jacket, jump leads and a warm blanket.
 Look in the boot before you set off, so you know whether you are carrying a spare tyre and a jack or a can of sealant foam, and how to use them in the event of a puncture.

 If you are planning to travel on the continent, laws vary by country for what emergency equipment needs to be carried, and there are plenty of online guides to refer to.
 In addition, take details of your breakdown and insurance providers with you so that you have all the vital contact numbers and information to hand.